mrdotan/apicv10/instructions/Lab3/index.md

  Summary
 ==============================================================

-You completed the APIC Dev Jam Lab 3 - Add OAuth Security to your API.
+You completed the APIC VEST Lab 3 - Add OAuth Security to your API.
 Throughout the tutorial, you explored the key takeaways:

 -   Configure an OAuth 2.0 service, the Resource Owner Password grant